 Wondering what bread is doing in the freezer aisle?
 It's probably a loaf of sprouted bread.
 Because most sprouted breads are free of preservatives, they're kept frozen for freshness.

 Most sprouted loaves are made without flour and instead use sprouted grain kernels, which have been baked into bread, Taub-Dix explains.
-Usually, these loaves will contain a little more protein and less fat than other types of bread.
+Usually, these loaves will contain a bit more protein and less fat than other types of bread.

 Sprouted grains may also have more available nutrients than mature grains, including folate, zinc, iron, vitamin C and magnesium, according to Harvard Health Publishing.
 But when you're buying a loaf of sprouted bread, you'll want to double-check that you're buying a loaf that's made with 100 percent sprouted grains to avoid any artificial preservatives or refined ingredients.